Across the board Method of wagering

 Circle game

-A game in which the betting action is limited; usually occurs in games that feature key injuries, inclement weather, or unsubstantiated rumors regarding a team.
+A game in which the betting action is limited; usually occurs in games that feature key injuries,

 Sometimes stated, "This is a circle game."